mohamed-tayeh/personal-website/_posts/2022-08-23-datalytic.markdown

 tags: [Project]
 ---

-This was a self-driven project as part of our [CSCC01] course (Introduction to Software Engineering) as a team of 6.
+This was a self driven project as part of our [CSCC01] course (Introduction to Software Engineering) as a team of 6.

 Motivation and Project Description:

 - The customer is central in every product or service that is offered, hence obtaining customer feedback is essential to the success of any business small or large.
 - This feedback often comes in the form of unstructured data, such as text.
 In fact, open ended questions are one of the best ways to obtain feedback.
-In addition, this feedback can come from many sources, such as surveys, client interviews and social media.
+This feedback can come from many sources, such as surveys, client interviews and social media.
 - Gathering this data from multiple sources and attempting to extract key information is both time consuming and tiring thus it is an expense to the business.
 - There are already existing platforms that provide businesses with a unified source to gather this data, as well as mine information from it.
 One example is Microsoft Dynamics 365 that has this capability, however it costs $1,500 per user to obtain and understand this feedback - making it an infeasible expense for small businesses, startups and content creators.
-- Our platform would provide this audience with a tool that acts as a unified source to obtain this information and make sense of it.
+- Our platform would provide this audience with a tool that acts as a unified source to obtain this information and make sense of it, especially to small business owners and content-creators.

 [Website] &#8226; [Source Code] &#8226; [Final Presentation]